nightfury-dev/StudyUpdated/README.md

 # Student Stay Over

 Having a hard finding off campus housing to succeed in school?
 Use student stay over to find local university students that are looking for roommates.
-Filter by campus, accomodations, and price.
+Users can filter by campus, accomodations, and price.

 ## Getting Started